aphrc-dswb/dswb-platform-data-harmonization-wg/models/medicalobservationalstudy_v1.md

 ```
 #### b.
 [MedicalGuideline](https://schema.org/MedicalGuideline)
 > [!TIP]
 > A MedicalGuideline schema.org type may have an authority, a legal status and one or more studies.
 Studies may both support and contraindicate a MedicalGuideline under various circumstances.
 A MedicalGuideline has a geography and a temporal coverage.
-In the OMOP CDM a MedicalGuideline maps to an [exposure_occurrence](https://www.ohdsi.org/wp-content/uploads/2023/10/19-zollovenecek-BriefReport.pdf).
-The exposure_occurrence is a new clinical table that takes concepts from a new social determinants of health vocabulary table
+In the OMOP CDM a MedicalGuideline maps to an [exposure_occurrence](https://www.ohdsi.org/wp-content/uploads/2023/10/19-zollovenecek-BriefReport.pdf) aka **external_exposure**.
+The external_exposure is a new clinical table that takes concepts from a new social determinants of health vocabulary table
 ```
 <